 The unique convergence of several factors has made CrowdStrike a timely opportunity for today’s investors.
 Most notably, however, the latest tech selloff has made CrowdStrike’s incredibly high valuation much more palpable.
 With investors abandoning high-growth tech stocks in favor of value plays that can survive in an inflationary environment, the entire tech sector has been beaten down for the better part of 2022, and CrowdStrike is no exception.

 Through no fault of its own, CrowdStrike is trading well below its November 52-week high.
-Shares have faced downward pressure for the better part of six months because of overall market sentiment.
+Shares have faced downward pressure in 2022 because of overall market sentiment.
 That’s not to say CrowdStrike wasn’t due for a correction; even after the slide CRWD boasts a lofty valuation.
-With a price-to-sales ratio of 32.38x, shares of CrowdStrike are some of the most expensive in the software industry.
+With a price-to-sales ratio of 26.52x, shares of CrowdStrike are some of the most expensive in the software industry.

 CrowdStrike’s unparalleled ability to protect sensitive data means its services will only grow more necessary as our dependence on technology increases.
 According to management, CrowdStrike’s market opportunity in 2022 will grow to $55 billion; however, that’s just the beginning.
 Estimates suggest CrowdStrike’s market opportunity could reach as high as $116 billion by 2025 because of the tailwinds currently being generated in the cybersecurity sector.